jeras/verilator/docs/guide/exe_verilator.rst

 .. option:: --threads <threads>

-   With "--threads 1", the default, the generated model is single threaded but may run in a multithreaded environment.
-With "--threads N", where N >= 2, the model is generated to run multithreaded on up to N threads.
+   With :command:`--threads 1`, the default, the generated model is single threaded but may run in a multithreaded environment.
+With :command:`--threads N`, where N >= 2, the model is generated to run multithreaded on up to N threads.
 See :ref:`Multithreading`.
 This option also applies to :vlopt:`--trace` (but not :vlopt:`--trace-fst`).